Samoa national cricket team

-The Samoan national cricket team is the men's team that represents Samoa in international cricket.
+The Samoa national cricket team is the men's team that represents Samoa in international cricket.
 They became an affiliate member of the International Cricket Council (ICC) in 2000.
 They competed in the Pacifica Championship in 2001 and 2002, hosting the tournament on the second occasion.
 They came 6th in 2001, and 5th in 2002.
 In 2005, they competed in the East Asia/Pacific Cup, finishing in last place, thus missing out on qualification for the 2011 World Cup.
-Since 2017, they became an associate member.
+Since 2017, they have been an ICC associate member.

 History

 In February 1966, Prime Minister Fiamē Mataʻafa Faumuina Mulinuʻu II banned cricket from being played except on Wednesdays and Saturdays, stating it was distracting Samoans from cleaning up after a cyclone.
 A cricket match in Samoa in October 1977 ended in a fight in which two players were stabbed to death.
 According to the Papua New Guinea Post-Courier, "the row started after a player was bowled out and angrily hit the wicket with his bat".